-4) ECOFLO Household Hazardous Waste Collection Center – 2750 Patterson Street, Greensboro.
-Hours are 10 am to 6 pm Wednesday through Friday and 8 am to 2 pm on Saturday.
+3) ECOFLO Household Hazardous Waste Collection Center – 2750 Patterson Street, Greensboro.
+Disposal hours are 10 am to 6 pm Wednesday through Friday and 8 am to 2 pm on Saturday.
 336-855-7925

-These locations are manned with staff that can properly, safely, and securely handle the electronics and prepare them for transport to a local recycling facility.
-Please do not dispose of your electronics in your trash cart or recycling cart.
+These locations are manned with staff that can properly and securely handle the electronics and prepare them for transport to a local electronics recycling facility.
+Please do not dispose of your electronics in your trash or recycling cart.

 Why should we recycle electronics?